QCSP monsters and the demise of the Chen Conjecture: QCSP Monsters

 We are now in a position to build an instance $K_1 \vee K_2$ of $\QCSP(\Gamma_{1})\vee \QCSP(\Gamma_{2})$.
 We can now split $K$ into $K_1$ and $K_2$ based on the types of the existential variables using the following additional rule.
 If $y$ is quantified before $x$ (recall it must be universally quantified) then we may consider this enforces in $K_1$ universal quantification of $x$ but restricted to $A_{1}$.
 Similarly, with $\sigma_2(x,y)$, and $K_2$ and $A_2$.

 We claim $K \in \QCSP(\Gamma)$ iff $K_1 \in \QCSP(\Gamma_{1})$ or $K_2 \in \QCSP(\Gamma_{2})$.

 (Forward.)
-Assume the converse, then there exist winning strategies for universal players for $K_{1}$ and $K_{2}$.
+Assume the converse, then there exist winning strategies for Universal players for $K_{1}$ and $K_{2}$.
 We need to build a winning strategy for $K$.
+If one of $K_1$ or $K_2$ is empty, then we may play all existential variables to $a_2$ or $a_1$, respectively.
 To do this we apply both strategies (choose different strategies for different variables) until the moment when the first existential variable (let it be $x$) is evaluated.
 Recall we assume existential variable $x$ is either of type $A_1 \cup \{a_2\}$ or of type $A_2 \cup \{a_1\}$.
 W.l.o.g. let it be the former.
-If $x$ is evaluated in $A_1$ then the universal player of $K$ uses the strategy of $K_{1}$, if it is evaluated as $a_2$ then we use the strategy for $K_{2}$.
+If $x$ is evaluated in $A_1$ then the Universal player of $K$ uses the strategy of $K_{1}$, if it is evaluated as $a_2$ then we use the strategy for $K_{2}$.
 Since $K$ is connected, if $x$ is evaluated in $A_1$ then all variables of type $A_1 \cup \{a_2\}$ must be evaluated in $A_1$, while if $x$ is evaluated as $a_2$ then all variables of type $A_2 \cup \{a_1\}$ must be evaluated from $A_2$ (because $a_1$ can not appear).
-Thus the strategy we built is a winning strategy for the universal player in $K$.
+Thus the strategy we built is a winning strategy for the Universal player in $K$.

 (Backwards.)
 W.l.o.g. assume $K_1 \in \QCSP(\Gamma_{1})$.
 Evaluate all variables in $K$ of type $A_2 \cup \{a_1\}$ to $a_1$.
 Evaluate all variables in $K$ of type $A_1 \cup \{a_2\}$ in $A_1$ according to the winning strategy for $K_1 \in \QCSP(\Gamma_{1})$.